 I am an avid motorcyclist.
 I am also a race fan.
 Add some dirt and this is the recipe for great action through Supercross and the Outdoor National Motocross races.
-For those who are not savvy with ‘dirt bike’ racing, click here to see the first race from the 2014 Supercross and you will see what I am talking about.
 This year has had particularly exciting races.
 In seasons past, like in many elite level individual sports, there are a few participants that tend to dominate consistently.
 This year, the depth of the competition has allowed more racers to be in the mix and different faces at the top step of the podium.
 I love to see the competition.
 As a competitor, I don’t see competition as an obstacle to be the best, but as the catalyst to be better than you are.
 For more information about Supercross, click here.

 This event was a great marriage.
 Motorcycle racers are not a spoiled breed for professional athletes.
 To compete at this level, the sacrifices are many with long, grueling schedules and the risks are constant and high.
 Click here to see the current riders injured.
 For me, it really resonates when they would say how their risks pale in comparison to what our soldiers face each day.
 The level of respect for the soldiers by the entire motocross industry is truly genuine and sincere.